Sports Medicine and Exercise Science

 What Kind of opportunities do students have in Sports Medicine/Exercise Science?

-- Sports Medicine and Exercise Science Club (SPEX Club)
+What are Belhaven University Sports Medicine and Exercise Science graduatesdoing now?

 The Biology Department also advises students for a number of programs in the health-related professions: Medicine, Dentistry, Nursing, Physical Therapy, Occupational Therapy, and Pharmacy.
 These programs and the pre-requisite requirements are listed in the current catalogue on the Pre-Professional Programs page.